 The average Apdex score is 0.85 so if you are anywhere near that range, you’re doing something right.

-Example of Sematext Experience Apdex score report
+Sematext Experience Apdex score report

 This Apdex score is also useful, for example, with transaction tracing as it provides insights into what requests or transactions are causing slow scripts on your page.
 So what comes next?
 After you define your Apdex levels, are you done?
 No!
 This is just one part of your overall Real User Monitoring strategy.